AEW behind the scenes drama

 WWE Clash event Saturday

-Monday’s Raw will be the last edition for Saturday’s Clash at the Castle in Cardiff, Wales.
+Monday’s Raw was the last edition for Saturday’s Clash at the Castle in Cardiff, Wales.

 Roman Reigns will defend the undisputed Universal championship against Drew McIntyre.